WasteSort

 ✅ Alerts can be used to provide pertinent information on waste disposal, while sustainability ratings can give ease of mind that proper practices are being followed.

-During refinement, I was inspired by the design language of both UberEats and Too Good to Go.
-This was especially important due to Jakob’s Law---which states that users spend most of their time on other apps, and so your own apps should work the same way as those apps.
+Although I did not do a formal competitive analysis of other products, I was inspired by the design language of both UberEats (due to our ordering features) and Too Good to Go (due to our sustainability ethos).
+This was especially important due to Jakob’s Law, which states that users spend most of their time on other apps, and so your own apps should work the same way as those apps.